Tom's Hardware Verdict

 Switching over to our Nvidia testbed with a GTX 1080 Ti, we had no trouble maxing out framerates with detail set on its maximums in both games.
 Response to control inputs was instantaneous with no perceptible lag at all.
 Blur and judder were non-existent, as expected at 144 fps.
 G-Sync ran perfectly, and the Nvidia control panel recognized the monitor by name.
 Overdrive was disabled automatically, but believe us, you won’t miss it.

 The XFA gives nothing away to more expensive gaming displays, except resolution.
 And at 24 inches, there is no significant loss of detail.
-Yes, a 27-inch 4K gaming monitor will look better, but it will cost more than triple what this Acer does.
+Yes, a 27-inch 4K gaming monitor (see our Best 4K Gaming Monitors page for recommendations) will look better, but it will cost more than triple what this Acer does.
 Its price/performance ratio is about as high as it gets.

 MORE: Best Gaming Monitors